Song Park

 Research Interests

-I am interested in understanding how deep neural networks (DNNs) perceive, represent, and process diverse visual concepts—such as mood, emotion, style, and semantics—and their impact on decision-making.
+I am interested in understanding how deep neural networks (DNNs) perceive, represent, and process diverse visual concepts such as mood, emotion, style, and semantics and their impact on decision-making.
 My research aims to uncover the underlying mechanisms behind these representations to develop more structured and expressive visual features.
+By enhancing the interpretability and robustness of learned representations, I seek to improve performance in real-world downstream tasks, including scene understanding, affective computing, and content generation.

 Recent Publications